Gynecologist accused of sexually abusing over 200 patients is sentenced to 20 years in prison

 But once he had isolated them after a chaperone or nurse left the treatment room, he fondled and probed them with gloveless fingers and sometimes orally.

-Outside the court, Dian Monson described writing a long letter to Columbia in early 1994 detailing abuse she suffered during an appointment with Hadden the previous year.
-She said Columbia responded with a letter and an official promised to ask Hadden about it and get back to her, but never did.

-Over two decades later, Monson saw a television report in which abuse similar to what she endured was described by Evelyn Yang, whose husband Andrew Yang ran for president in 2020 and New York City mayor in 2022.
-Yang said Hadden sexually assaulted her years ago when she was seven months pregnant.
-She also said Columbia had denied knowing about Hadden’s abuse until 2012.
+One of his accusers was Evelyn Yang, whose husband, Andrew Yang, ran unsuccessfully as a Democrat for president in 2020 and for New York City mayor in 2022.
+She said Hadden sexually assaulted her years ago when she was seven months pregnant.
+The Associated Press does not usually name victims of sexual assault unless they come forward publicly.

-Monson said she recalled her 1994 complaint to Columbia and the hospital’s response, and thought: “That’s a total lie and I have the evidence that will prove that’s a total lie.”

-Hall praised her, saying: “I honestly think you are the only reason … Columbia was forced to take accountability.”
+Some women abused by Hadden later pushed for a change to state law that made it easier for survivors of sexual abuse to sue over allegations normally barred by the statute of limitations.
+Hospitals where Hadden worked have agreed to pay more than $236 million to settle civil claims by more than 200 former patients.

+Hadden’s lawyer, Deirdre von Dornum, asked the judge Tuesday to credit her client for his efforts to reform himself and his devotion to his family.